tflatischler/JamCon/README.md

 ```bash
 sudo python3 main.py
 ```

+# Tips:
+You can also add other BLE-tools like a scanner or something like that.
+Also make sure to check out the hardware folder!
 # Legal disclaimer
 This software is provided for educational and research purposes only.
 It does not interact with real Nintendo hardware and should not be used to circumvent, emulate, or interfere with official Nintendo products.